patelkeyuri2012/JAVA-Practical/README.md

 - Extract it
 - Open that folder
 - Open command prompt of that folder path
-- Write command to compile project: `javac TicTacToe.java`
+- Write command to compile project
+  - `javac TicTacToe.java`
-- Write command to run project: `java Tic Tac Toe`
+- Write command to run project
+  - `java Tic Tac Toe`